 John’s experience includes analysis of impacts and entitlement on contractor and subcontractor claims for private contractors in the United States and abroad.
 He has created, maintained, and analyzed project schedules for projects ranging from $1 million to $15 billion.
-These projects include highway, oil and gas, and power projects in the United States, Canada, and West Africa.
+These projects include highway, oil and gas, and power projects in the United States, Canada, the Middle East, and West Africa.

 - Developed schedule analysis and extension of time request for the contractor, on a North American LNG Terminal mega-project, for impacts resulting from the COVID-19 pandemic.

 - On a monthly basis, during execution of an oil and gas EPFC mega-project in North America, developed schedule risk and quality analysis issued to the contractor.

 - Re-baselined, maintained, and performed monthly schedule update reports, on behalf of the contractor, for a highway expansion project in Colorado.